-- This policy is available only for website services.
-To protect non-website services, we recommend that you configure the traffic block policies on the Protection for Infrastructure tab.
-For more information, see Configure diversion from the origin server, which is only supported by Anti-DDoS Pro, and Configure blocked regions.
+- This feature is supported only for websites.
+We recommend that you configure traffic block policies on the Protection for Infrastructure tab to protect non-website assets.
+For more information, see Configure diversion from the origin server and Configure blocked regions.
+Only Anti-DDoS Pro supports diversion from the origin server.

-- This policy is valid only for domain names.
-If you need to block regions for different domain names, you must specify the regions you want to block for the domain names separately.
+- The specified blocked regions take effect only on domain names.
+If you want to block regions for individual domain names, you must specify the regions you want to block for each domain name separately.

-- This policy only identifies and filters requests from IP addresses that are in the blocked regions.
-It cannot reduce the volume of transmitted attack traffic.
+- This feature only identifies and filters requests from IP addresses that are in the blocked regions.
+It cannot reduce the volume of traffic.

 - Log on to the Anti-DDoS Pro console.